sumagnadas/Osdag-web/osdag_core/data/ResourceFiles/index.rst

     	*Sample problem 1*

-		Design a finPlateConnection between a beam UB 356 x 171 x 45 and a column PBP 300 x 180 for transferring a vertical (factored) shear force of 120 kN.
+		Design a fin plate connection between a beam UB 356 x 171 x 45 and a column PBP 300 x 180 for transferring a vertical (factored) shear force of 120 kN.
 Use M16 Friction grip bolts of property class 8.8.
 Try 8mm thick fin plate with weld thickness of 8mm.
 Take Fe410 grade steel (f\ :sub:`y` \  = 250 MPa,  f\ :sub:`u` = 410 MPa).
 Assume bolt hole type as standard, slip factor of 0.25, type of weld as field weld and edge as hand flame cut.

     	**Download:**